sunhongfu/deepMRI/BFRnet/Readme.md

 ## For quick demo/evaluation of our network
 Please directly run the '**BFRnet_demo.m**' script provided in '**eval**' folder.
 We have provided a human brain COSMOS and its tocal field map in this folder.
-The pre-trained BFRnet could be directly applied at /(Network address)/. **16G** of RAM recommended.
+The pre-trained BFRnet will be uploaded soon. **16G** of RAM recommended.

 ## Training dataset generation
 Please add the '**train**' folder into your MATLAB path and run the scripts '**Gen_HighSus.m**'.